 The food with the highest calcium content per typical serving is Apples, raw, without skin, cooked, boiled which contains 8.55 mg in 1 cup slices (or 171 g).
 The precentage of the recommended daily value for this serving is 1 %.
 For this serving the Calories content is 90.63 kcal, the Protein content is 0.44 g, the Fat content is 0.62 g and the Carbohydrate content is 23.32 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing calcium which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in calcium.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with calcium.